6 Best Organic, Eco-Friendly Futon Mattress Options

 Some people prefer a softer mattress, while others like a firmer one.
 Some swear by memory foam while others can't stand it.
 This is entirely a matter of personal preference.

-However, it’s important to remember that organic futon mattresses often have less give than traditional mattresses.
+However, it’s important to remember that futon mattresses often have less give than traditional mattresses.
 This is because they’re usually made with stiffer materials such as coconut coir.

 Thickness